mysociety/alaveteli/docs/installing/manual_install.md

     script/rails-post-deploy

-(This will need execute privs so `chmod 755` if necessary.)
 This sets up directory structures, creates logs, installs/updates themes, runs database migrations, etc. You should run it after each new software update.

 One of the things the script does is install dependencies (using `bundle install`).
 Note that the first time you run it, part of the `bundle install`